 On the 2th of February we went to Namibia & Botswana and in the month January I was able to achieve 143 species in the Netherlands.
 The trip was excellent and without a guide we scored 346 species many of which are beautifully photographed.
 Of these, almost 150 species were new to me.
 Back in the Netherlands I started on the 3th of March with the migration counting’s at the Kamperhoek.
 The first census began with a Red Kite and Reed Buntings migration was already well under way.
 The next weekends until approximately May was spent on the Kamperhoek and occasionally there was a Twitch done for a rare bird.
 So I reached in March 181 species including rare ones as: Green-winged Teal and Pallas's Leaf Warbler.

 April began well with a Blue-winged Teal near Eindhoven and on April 12, I had my first new species this year for the Netherlands.
 A Black-winged Kite chose the Keent for two days, it is 5 minutes away from my hometown.
 The Kamperhoek yielded many nice moments and a Pallid Harrier was listed on April 20.
-The month ended with a crazy good day at the Kamperhoek with 11 Black Kites click here.
+The month ended with a crazy good day at the Kamperhoek with 11 Black Kites.
+For an overview of the count click here.
 I ended the month with 233 species on the list.

 May started with my second new species for the Netherlands.
 In Westervoort on May 2 a Western Bonelli's Warbler was discovered and after work this bird was visited.
 The red varieties came quickly, and within a week I had Red-rumped Swallow, Surf Scoter, Woodchat Shrike, Black Guillemot, Eurasian Stone Curlew, Subalpine Warbler, Lesser Yellowlegs and Broad-billed Sandpiper.
 Later in the month Greater Sand Plover, Wilson’s Phalarope and Baird's Sandpiper were added!
 With the Baillon's Crake I closed the month with 274 species.